 The bill for Josefa Disenni's funeral written by the "Konduktansager" and sexton of the Wieden parish Laurenz Fuchs (A-Wsa, BG Wieden, A4 - A, 380/1888)

 Disenni's relatively expensive funeral, which included a requiem, the "rich" pall, six candles, a two-horse carriage, and six pallbearers in uniform, cost 58 gulden 10 neukreuzer.
-The deposit with the local "Leichenverein" covered 40 gulden 60 neukreuzer of the expenses, the rest was paid for by Marie Spitalmüllner.
+The deposit with the local "Leichenverein" (burial insurance) covered 40 gulden 60 neukreuzer of the expenses, the rest was paid for by Marie Spitalmüllner.

 © Dr. Michael Lorenz 2018.